awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    For `softwareupdate`, the response to the CLI commands includes the package name \(`display name`\), `version`, and `date`, but only the package name and version are used by Patch Manager\.

-   For Brew and Brew Cask, Homebrew does not support its commands running under the root user\.
+   For Brew and Brew Cask, Homebrew doesn't support its commands running under the root user\.
 As a result, Patch Manager queries for and runs Homebrew commands as either the owner of the Homebrew folder or as a valid user belonging to the Homebrew folder’s owner group\.
 The commands are similar to `softwareupdate` and `installer` and are run through a Python subprocess to gather package data, and the output is parsed to identify package names and versions\.

 1. Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.

 1. Apply [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) as specified in the patch baseline\.
 Each approval rule can define a package as approved\.

 1. Apply [ApprovedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) as specified in the patch baseline\.
-The approved patches are approved for update even if they are discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.
+The approved patches are approved for update even if they're discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.

 1. Apply [RejectedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-RejectedPatches) as specified in the patch baseline\.
-The rejected patches are removed from the list of approved patches and will not be applied\.
+The rejected patches are removed from the list of approved patches and won't be applied\.

 1. If multiple versions of a patch are approved, the latest version is applied\.